+Results of accuracy of the EStable-Net on this Cahn-Hilliard equation are shown in Figure \ref{fig..CH2D_prediction}(a).
+After 4000 epochs of training, the MSE train loss and test loss are reduced to about $9.85\times 10^{-3}$ as shown in Figure \ref{fig..CH2D_prediction}(a), and the relative $L^1$ error reaches $0.045$.
+Note that in Figure \ref{fig..CH2D_prediction}(a), the total training loss is relatively large because it also includes the loss of energy dissipation, and the behavior of the MSE train loss is similar to that of the test loss.
+Figure \ref{fig..CH2D_prediction}(c) shows an example, in which the prediction of our network agrees well with the exact solution.

+An example of evolution of the energy in Eq.~\eqref{eq..contenergy} of the trained EStable-Net and comparison of the exact energy evolution of the Cahn-Hilliard equation are shown in Figure \ref{fig..CH2D_prediction}(b).
+It can be seen from the figure that the energy given by the EStable-Net solution is decreasing block by block, and the decrease is consistent with that of the energy of the exact solution.

-The output of the intermediate and final blocks in EStable-Net and the corresponding snapshots in the evolution of the solution of the 2D Allen-Cahn equation with equal time increment $T/5$ obtained by numerical method are shown in Figures \ref{fig..AC2D_middle} and \ref{fig..AC2D_middlecheck}, respectively.
-It can be seen that the evolution trend of the output of the intermediate blocks in ECDnet is consistent with the evolution of the solution of the 2D Allen-Cahn equation.
+Figures \ref{fig..CH2D_middle} and \ref{fig..CH2D_middlecheck} show an example of the output of the 4 energy stable blocks in EStable-Net for the Cahn-Hilliard equation, and the corresponding snapshots in the evolution with equal time increment $T/4$ obtained by numerical method using a much smaller time step, respectively.
+It can be seen that the evolution trend given by the output of the energy stable blocks in EStable-Net essentially agrees with the evolution of the solution of Cahn-Hilliard equation.